If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 It is better to start off with two colonies on different hives

 This is usually advised because you can never be sure if your honey bee colony will survive, and so if you got two colonies in case one does not make it you will still have another one.
 Another advantage of having two hives is that you can use one to strengthen the other if it is failing.
-A few brood frames added to the failing hive helps with quickly raising the number of bees present in the honeybee colony.
+A few brood frames added to the failing hive help with quickly raising the number of bees present in the honeybee colony.

 Beginner beekeepers going into backyard beekeeping benefit from having more than one hive, by having the opportunity to compare the progress of the honey bee colonies.
 Sometimes, you are not too sure of how each colony is performing and the impact of your hive management practices on the honeybee colonies.
-With two hives, you can compare progress of the colonies with ease and identify the best management practices for your honeybee colonies.
+With two hives, you can compare the progress of the colonies with ease and identify the best management practices for your honeybee colonies.

 You may want to go for more than two beehives in your backyard beekeeping.
-While that is good, and possible, it is advisable that you cap yourself at three beehives.
+While that is good and possible, it is advisable that you cap yourself at three beehives.
 As a beginner, having more than three beehives may turn out to be too much for you.
 You may easily end up losing one or more of the hives due to your lack of experience.

 Invest in a beekeeping starter kit

 A beekeeping starter kit has everything you need to get started in beekeeping, except the bees.
 It’s a great package deal for beginners.
-The beekeeping starter kit should include all what you need to start beekeeping or nearly all of it.
-There are many manufacturers and seller of beekeeping starter kits with different pricing.
-The items they include in the kit vary in number and quality, so you should do some researching before settling on one.
+The beekeeping starter kit should include all that you need to start beekeeping or nearly all of it.
+There are many manufacturers and sellers of beekeeping starter kits with different pricing.
+The items they include in the kit vary in number and quality, so you should do some research before settling on one.
 Have a list of items to look out for so you are sure they are included in the beekeeping starter kit you buy.
 Those that are not in the kit can then be bought individually later on.

 Buy protective clothing

-As a beginner, you should buy protective clothing that you will use during inspection of your bees, so as to prevent the bees from stinging you.
-The protective clothing should fit you well so that it is not cumbersome working while wearing it.
+As a beginner, you should buy protective clothing that you will use during the inspection of your bees, so as to prevent the bees from stinging you.
+The protective clothing should fit you well so that it is not cumbersome to work while wearing it.
 Include beekeeping gloves of various types in the protective clothing.
 Goatskin gloves are great for sting protection.
 As you get more experienced and comfortable being around your honeybee colonies, you can try nitrile gloves that give better dexterity.

 Alongside the beekeeping suit and veil, you should also consider foot protection.
 Sufficiently thick socks and boots are your best protection from stings to the feet.

 There is minimalist beekeeper protective clothing available in the market.
-Beekeeping smocks and jackets do away with the lower body protection in exchange for increased comfort and less weight.
+Beekeeping smocks and jackets do away with lower body protection in exchange for increased comfort and less weight.
 They are not advisable for beginner beekeepers going into backyard beekeeping.
 You may try them out later in your beekeeping journey after you have gained more experience and are confident being around honeybees.

 Once you have the hives up, inspect them on a regular basis

 To ensure that your investment and work is not in vain, you are advised to conduct routine inspection of the beehives at least two to three times weekly.
 Honey bee colonies are usually very delicate, especially when the colony is just starting to build up.
 Check on them to confirm that they have enough food and water supplies.
-Regular hive inspections are also useful for identification of problems such as burr comb that need to be dealt with.
+Regular hive inspections are also useful for the identification of problems such as burr comb that need to be dealt with.
 Comb built in the wrong places in the beehive can be very problematic for you.
 It impedes your hive maintenance activities and can result in losses later on.
 Noticing burr comb early on allows you to take remedial measures to remove the comb and address the cause of it.